cppfw/prorab/wiki/TutorialBasicConcepts.md

 $(eval $(prorab-build-subdirs))
 ```

 And that's it.
+This will invoke the same target on every subdirectory which has a makefile.
 Note, that parallel build is still supported.

 ##Prorab definitions and input variables